 It’s always better to be safe than sorry, especially when it comes to your child’s safety.
 While we hope that accidents won’t happen, it’s important to be prepared for them.
 As a parent, it’s your responsibility to teach your child what to do in case of an emergency.

-First and foremost, teach your child to always wear a helmet when biking.
+First and foremost, teach your child to always wear a properly fitted helmet when biking.
 A helmet can greatly reduce the risk of head injuries and could even save their life in the event of an accident.
 Make sure they understand that wearing a helmet is non-negotiable and that it should fit their head snugly.

 Next, teach your child to be aware of their surroundings at all times.
 This means checking for cars and pedestrians before crossing the street and keeping an eye out for potential hazards on the road.
 Encourage them to use hand signals when turning or stopping, and to be vocal if they see something that could be dangerous.